Newsletter Subscribe

 Muka

-Muka is a lovingly renovated ‘70s surf shack in Akaroa, near the town of St Helens.
-Just minutes from two local swimming spots, Beerbarrel Beach and Marouard Beach, the property consists of a one-bedroom renovated surf shack as well as a fully restored 1970s Millard caravan in the yard which also serves a bedroom with queen bed.
-All decked out with a firepit, outdoor bath and shower, it’s the perfect Bay of Fires accommodation for a getaway with friends or couples.
+A lovingly restored ‘70s surf shack in Akaroa, Muka is the kind of place where time slows down.
+Just minutes from two local swimming spots—Beerbarrel Beach and Marouard Beach—the property consists of a stylish one-bedroom shack and a fully restored 1970s Millard caravan that serves as a second bedroom.
+Complete with a firepit, outdoor bath, and shower, Muka is perfect for a laid-back getaway with friends or a romantic escape.

 Simeon Place, Akaroa